 Some advanced furnace designs claim to retain approximately 70% of residual heat until the following day's preheating cycle through the use of high-performance refractories and specialised insulation materials.

-This stored energy contributes to lower overall fuel consumption and improves furnace efficiency.
+This stored energy helps reduce overall fuel consumption and improves the furnace's energy efficiency.

 Heat recovery represents another highly effective lever.
 Combustion gases leave the furnace at elevated temperatures and must be cooled before entering the filtration system.